octo-technology/OpenTezos/docs/michelson/instructions.md

 The `EDIV` instruction computes divisions on _nat_ and _mutez_.

+The euclidean division computes the quotient and the remainder between two numbers.

 If the divisor is equal to zero, then it returns an optional type with the assigned value _None_.
-Otherwise, it applies the Euclidean division and returns an optional type with value (Pair quotient remainder)
+Otherwise, it applies the Euclidean division and returns an optional type containing the resulting  value (Pair quotient remainder).
-//todo: with what value? with a/any value ?

 Michelson grammar defines `EDIV` as:

 ```js